mvysny/vaadin-on-kotlin/docs/index.md

 VoK is not just yet another REST library, or HTTP route mapping library.
 On the contrary: it is built on [Vaadin](https://vaadin.com) which provides you with a
 [wide palette of built-in powerful components](https://karibu-uitest.herokuapp.com/): lazy paged tables, color pickers, menu components, sliders.
+All components have two parts:

+* Rich JavaScript front which runs in the browser and provides the UI with which the user interacts; and
-All components have rich JavaScript facade which provides rich functionality, and the server-side part which we use to develop our apps.
+* The server-side part providing API we use to develop our webapps.

-The components then use Vaadin to handle the communication between the client-side facade and server-side component part.
+The components then use Vaadin to handle the communication between the client-side front and server-side part.

 Let's take the Grid component as an example.
-Grid is basically a scrollable table which shows tabular data (see [example demo](https://vok-crud.herokuapp.com/crud); just press the "Generate test data" button at the top).
+Grid is basically a scrollable table which shows tabular data (see [example demo](https://vok-crud.herokuapp.com/crud); just press the "Generate test data" button at the top to see some data).

-The client-side facade of the Grid component is able poll the tabular data from the server-side part of the Grid component.
+The client-side front of the Grid component is able poll the tabular data from the server-side part of the Grid component.
 Grid configures Vaadin to pass the data properly from server-side Grid part to the client-side Grid part.
 For us, this process is completely transparent.
-We develop our apps using the server-side component API, in pure server-side Kotlin code; the components then handle client-server communication transparently.
+We develop our apps using the server-side component API only, in pure server-side Kotlin code; the components then handle client-server communication transparently.

 Because of that, VoK feels more of a desktop widget library (such as Swing or JavaFX) than a web page-based framework.